- Though the exact number of snake bites is unknown, an estimated 5.4 million people are bitten each year with up to 2.7 million envenomings.

 Many believe that unless strong and decisive action is taken quickly, antivenom supply failure is imminent in Africa and in some countries in Asia.

 WHO has taken steps to raise the awareness of health authorities and policy makers on this issue.
 In December 2015 a programme to evaluate the potential safety and effectiveness of current antivenom products intended for use in sub-Saharan Africa was launched by the WHO.
 The results of this detailed technical and laboratory assessment will be published in early 2018.
 Following a request by several UN member states, WHO formally listed snakebite envenoming as a highest priority neglected tropical disease in June 2017.

 WHO urges regulators, producers, researchers, clinicians, national and regional health authorities, and international and community organizations to work together to improve the availability of reliable epidemiological data on snake bites, the regulatory control of antivenoms and their distribution policies.

 Two tools to help guide the development of appropriate antivenoms have been launched:

-- WHO guidelines for the production, control and regulation of antivenoms: and
+- Guidelines for the production, control and regulation of snake antivenoms immunoglobulins

 - public health officials in determining what antivenoms are needed in their country and in drafting relevant national public health policies;

-- national medicines regulators in prioritizing antivenoms for registration and assessing safety, quality and efficacy of antivenoms to meet national public health needs;
+- national regulators in prioritizing antivenoms for registration and assessing safety, quality, and efficacy of antivenoms to meet national public health needs;

 - procurement agencies in selecting appropriate antivenoms for national treatment needs;